philiplugt/joyo-flip/README.md

 Download all files to a folder of your choosing, and run `joyo.html` in your browser.

+> [!NOTE]
+> This tool is still underdevelopment.
+Some issues remain, for example, currently the font selection is limited to Mac OSX computers that have the Japanese fonts this app relies on preinstalled.
+This affect user of Windows or Linux.

 ### Details

 For many foreigners the first step to learning kanji is learning the meaning of the characters, after which phonetics and vocabulary are learnt.
 Joyo flip is a tool that focusses on the former.